rudeboybert/forestecology/README.md

 #> [1] 0.2077376
 ```

+Here also this RMSE is much higher than that for the above SCBI model
+fit without cross validation.

 ### Visualize posterior distributions

 **Big Woods**

 We might be interested in the posterior distributions of parameters.
 The
 betas tell us about how fast each species grows and how this depends on
 DBH.
-The lambdas, which are often of more interest, are the
+The lambdas, often of more interest, are the species-specific
-species-specific competition coefficents The full lambda matrix gives
+competition coefficients.
+The full lambda matrix gives competition
-competition strength between species.
-There is a rich literature how
+strength between species.
+There is a rich literature on this matrix
-this matrix (cite).
+(cite).

 Because of the structure of the `bw_fit_model` object we cannot simply
 draw these curves based on the posterior distribution. `bw_fit_model`
-gives the parameteres *compared* to a baseline.
-This is often not of
+gives the parameters *compared* to a baseline.
+This is not of direct
 interest.
-So to display these parameters as we care about them we have
+So to display these parameters, as we care about them, we have
 to sample from the baseline distribution and from the comparison one to
 get the posterior distribution of interest.